stacks-network/stacks-core/README.md

 cargo run --bin blockstack-cli publish b8d99fd45da58038d630d9855d3ca2466e8e0f89d3894c4724f0efc9ff4b51f001 500 0 kv-store ./kv-store.clar --testnet
 ```

+The `500` is the transaction fee, denominated in microSTX.
+Right now, the
+testnet requires one microSTX per byte minimum, and this transaction should be
+less than 500 bytes.

 This command will output the **binary format** of the transaction.
 In our case, we want to pipe this output and dump it to a file that will be used later in this tutorial.

 ```bash